wudsn/wudsn-ide-tools/README.md

-This project contains the contents for the "wudsn/Tools" folder of the WUDSN IDE installation.
+This project contains the contents for the "Tools" folder of the WUDSN IDE installation.
+This includes all supported assemblers and compilers.

 | Tables   |      Are      |  Cool |
 |----------|:-------------:|------:|